Hazardous waste disposal began to grip public consciousness in the US in the mid-1900s for four key reasons:

 - New disposal facilities were sparking protests.

 These growing concerns eventually led to the Resource Conservation and Recovery Act (RCRA) passage of 1976.
-The RCRA outlined a model of environmentally sound and cost-effective approaches for managing and disposing of hazardous wastes.
+The RCRA outlined a model of environmentally sound and cost-effective approaches for managing and disposal of hazardous materials.

 Due to the health and environmental risks posed by this waste, the RCRA framework was comprehensive.
 Based on its mandates, the EPA created a “cradle-to-grave” regulatory program that managed its full lifecycle: